 How Do You Integrate Laser Markers?

-Etching and engraving need to be optimized for specific applications.
+Laser etchers and engravers need to be optimized for specific applications.
 For this reason, you should talk to a laser expert to define your needs.
 With Laserax, you can either choose a turnkey laser machine or an OEM laser marker for a custom solution with a system integrator.